Global Evangelism -- Strategy and methodology

 We'll be helped in this evangelistic task by Holy Spirit-produced-and-energized "people movements."
 That's when large groups of people come to Christ, particularly from cultures where decisions are far more group-based than they were in the U.S. Such movements often get dubious looks from American church leaders and even missionaries who are steeped in the radical individualism of our culture.
 Christian sociologists would remind us, however, that we have some examples from Scripture to reflect on, one being Paul's Philippian jailer to whom Paul says, "Believe on the Lord Jesus, and you will be saved, you and your household" (Acts 16:31).
 That doesn't mean only the jailer was truly converted.
 It reflects the fact that decisions in some cultures are reflected on as a group and arrived at together.
 If you're interested in reading more, check out the index in missiology books or do an Internet search for phrases like "people movements" and "group decisions."

-As to guilt trips, well, I cannot resist giving you a quote from Phil Bogosian who worked for the United States Center for World Mission: "What would we do about it if the 66,000 who die every day in unreached people groups were individuals trapped in a well?"
+As to guilt trips, well, I cannot resist giving you a quote from Phil Bogosian who worked at the United States Center for World Mission: "What would we do about it if the 66,000 who die every day in unreached people groups were individuals trapped in a well?"

 Question: "I've heard people talk about "the 10/40 window."
 What in the world is that?
 Is it a narrow, but tall window in a stairwell somewhere?"